phantomdiorama/writingvim/README.md

 ## writing with vim

-Here is collection of links on using vim for prose.
+Here is a collection of links about using vim for prose.
 The criteria for this section is that I think the link is *interesting* (with the usual disclaimer that I do not necessarily endorse the opinions expressed or their authors).